-Things you should know.
+Things you should know

 This Guide is provided for information purposes only and does not constitute taxation advice.
 Westpac Banking Corporation does not provide taxation advice and we recommend that you speak to your professional taxation adviser when preparing your income tax return.
 This Guide is based on current taxation laws and interpretations and has been prepared with the assistance of KPMG.
-The information contained in this Guide is current as at 28 August 2020.
+The information contained in this Guide is current as at 9 August 2021.

-Things you should know: Westpac Banking Corporation ABN 33 007 457 141, AFSL 233714 ('Westpac') is the issuer of the Westpac Vanilla Instalment Equity Warrants Product Disclosure Statement ('PDS').
-You should consider the PDS before making any decision to invest.
-Westpac has not taken into consideration the financial situation, investment objectives or particular needs of any particular investor and recommends that investors consider its appropriateness and seek independent advice before acting on this information.
-The information contained in this document is current at the date of publication but remains subject to change.
-Neither Westpac nor any related body corporate, director, officer or employee, warrants or represents that this information is free from error or omission, or is suitable for your intended use.
+corporate, director, officer or employee, warrants or represents that this information is free from error or omission, or is suitable for your intended use.
 Subject to any terms implied by law and which cannot be excluded, Westpac accepts no responsibility for any loss, damage, cost or expense (whether direct or indirect) incurred by you as a result of any error, omission or misrepresentation in any information in this document.
-Capitalise terms used in this document have the same meaning given to them in the PDS unless the context otherwise requires.
+Capitalised terms used in this document have the same meaning given to them in the